wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/unattended-elasticsearch-cluster-installation.rst

 Elasticsearch & Kibana unattended installation
 ==============================================

 This section will explain how to install Elasticsearch and Kibana using an automated script.
-This script will perform a health check to verify that the system has enough resources to ensure the proper performance of the installation.
+This script will perform a health check to verify that the system has enough resources to achieve an optimal performance.

 Requirements
 ------------